A few scanning tips

 Menu of the other Photo and Flash pages here

 I strongly recommend always archiving your original unedited JPG image from camera or scanner.
-That's the only way to get the original JPG data back.
-Especially for JPG, archive the first pristine copy (which is automatic with Raw files, unless you delete them).
+If you have made changes, that's the only way to get the original JPG data back.
+Especially for JPG, archive the first pristine copy (but camera Raw files are not editable, so they are always pristine unless you delete them).
 Your download folder should be your permanent archive location of the camera's unchanged original file, and edited copies go elsewhere.
 Good practice is when editing that image, always save any change to a different file in a different location, always, preferably to a TIF file.
 Never overwrite or delete your only camera original file.
 Always keep that pristine original, because you can't otherwise go back.
-Or else there could be times when you realize the edited image is damaged, especially important on the really special ones.
+Because there could be times when you realize the edited image is damaged, especially important on the really special ones.
 JPG especially, each JPG compression is lossy.
 If you did edit that original JPG file a few times, for white balance, brightness, resampling or cropping, JPG quality suffers with each new JPG compression (lossy), and it is irreversible if the original image is lost.
 You can't go back, so don't risk destroying your pristine original image.
 Any work should only make a copy.
 Beginners tend to worry about the disk space used by that archive, but this is just the nature of the game, JPGs are small anyway, and disks are inexpensive (a 4 TB Western Digital USB 3.0 external drive is about $100 USD).
 Disk space becomes a trivial concern.
 Retaining your original image is not trivial.
 Make a frequent backup too, onto another disk.
 It's a choice of being safe now, or sorry later.

 A few features of common file types